The Quabbin Controlled Deer Hunt

 - No name can appear on more than one application.
 Duplicate applicants will be eliminated from the drawing.

-September 4 Drawing to select hunters.
+September 6: Permit drawing to select hunters.
 Only winners will be notified by mail.
-Winning numbers will be posted on the website.
+Winning numbers will be posted on the DCR Quabbin Deer Hunt website.

-November 23 Deadline for returning hunters, last orientation
+November 18: Deadline for returning hunters, Last in-person Orientation, online orientation closes

 Deer Hunt Reports